Why join us?

 Many White & Case clients are multinational organisations with complex needs that require the involvement of multiple Firm offices.
 You will work in a fast-paced, collaborative environment with colleagues across the global network on multijurisdictional matters, and experience the operational realities of cross-border law.
-We believe global exposure is an integral part of becoming a great lawyer, and our graduates are encouraged to take up international secondment opportunities, either as a part of their program, or early in their career.
+We believe global exposure is an integral part of becoming a great lawyer, and our graduates have the opportunity to shape their own career, with a guaranteed six-month secondment in one of our Asia-Pacific offices.

 Commitment to growth

-We're strategically committed to substantial growth between now and 2020—in numbers of clients, revenue and profitability, and lawyer headcount.
+We're strategically committed to substantial growth—in numbers of clients, revenue and profitability, and lawyer headcount.
 For you, the increase in our associate numbers means more opportunity for career advancement.